Explore Panama City: A complete travel guide

 Although I mentioned earlier that Casco Viejo is the old part of the city, there's an even older part on the outskirts of Panama City: Panamá Viejo.
 In these ruins, with its accompanying museum, you can learn about, among other things, the relocation of the city's sections after the pirate invasion.
 You can also climb the famous Belltower, which rewards you with a magnificent view of Panama City and the remaining ruins of Panamá Viejo.

-Visiting paradise islands
+Visiting paradise islands from Panama City

-From Panama City, you can also take a day trip or multi-day trip to one of Panama's beautiful islands.
-For example, visit the idyllic islands of San Blas.
-You can read more about this in my blog post about the enchanting islands of Panama.
+From Panama City, you can easily take a day trip or a multi-day trip to one of Panama's beautiful islands.
+For example, in the south of Casco Viejo, at the harbor on the Amador Causeway, boats depart for the green and charming island of Isla Taboga.

 Eating and drinking in Panama City